a Gradle plugin based on the openapi-processor-api to handle any openapi-processor without an explicit dependency on the processor.

 }

-1 | user selected name for the configuration.
-It is used to create the task name (in this case processApiOne & processApiTwo ). |
+| 1 | user selected name for the configuration.
+It is used to create the task name (in this case processApiOne & processApiTwo). |

-2 | explicit name of the processor to use. |
+| 2 | explicit name of the processor to use. |

-gradle task.
-If the inputs and outputs are unchanged gradle will not re-run the task.
+The plugin configures the parent directory of the openapi file (i.e. apiPath) and the targetDir for the up-to-date check of each processXX gradle task.
+If the inputs and outputs are unchanged Gradle will not re-run the task.

 To keep this working and to avoid unnecessary re-runs of the processor tasks it is recommended to use distinct folders for each api file.